phadej/typify/README.md

 ```

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code using `npm test` command.

-- You can use `grunt jasmine-build` to generate `_SpecRunner.html` to run tests in your browser of choice.

 ## Release History